finos/open-source-readiness/docs/bok/Activities/Level-1/Managing.md

 - Create an inventory of OSS usage in the software development chain as well as in the software products and components used in production.

 - Identify open source technologies (solutions, frameworks, innovative features) that could fit your needs and help improve your process.

+## Open Source Supervision

+Once open source software has been chosen for consumption, it will need to be deployed to production and managed.
+This might involve organising support arrangements with third parties or employing expert staff.
+The Good Governance Initiative calls this "Open Source Supervision":

+> This activity is about controlling the use of open source and ensuring open source software is proactively managed.
+This concerns several perspectives, be it to use OSS tools and business solutions, or to include OSS as components in own developments or modify a version of a soft- ware adapting it to its own needs, etc. It is also about identifying areas where open source has become a (sometimes covert) de facto solution and assessing its suitability. - [OW2 Good Governance Initiative](../../Training/Good-Governance-Initiative)

+At this stage it may be necessary to evaluate the software's [Total Cost of Ownership](../../Measurements/TCO)